PASSION

 This production of Passion sets the story within a modern aesthetic and uses contemporary dance as a prominent storytelling device.

 Last year, director-choreographer Eamon Foley explored how dance could be incorporated into the musical Sunday in the Park with George, by integrating contemporary ballet into the storytelling.
 Unlike Sunday, there wouldn’t be a separate dance ensemble.
-The soldier’s will sing the transitions, take on the flashback roles, and dance the stirrings within Giorgio.
+The small ensemble of soldiers will sing the transitions, take on the flashback roles, and dance the stirrings within Giorgio.

 “What seems real and vivid often turns out to be the opposite.
 For some, the drug promotes the sensation of a super-intense interpersonal connection.
 Many users describe this as deeper and more powerful than any they have experienced.
 The irony is that these “connections” ultimately disintegrate and leave the user feeling lonely, disappointed, and exploited.”